udacity/pdsnd_github/README.md

 ### Description
-You ask a city, a month and a day and you get statistical analysis over the bikeshare data
+You ask a city, a month and a day and you get statistical analysis over the bikeshare data Includes analyzer for the most common month, day and start hour of the week

 ### Files used
 bikeshare.py